Hrithik06/JavaScript/01_basics/Notes.md

     typeof used to get type,
     - typeof null = object
     - typeof undefined = undefined, undefined is an type itself.

+# Datatype conversion confusion
+We want to convert from one datatype to another, for eg: string to data, say frontend has sent numerical value as a string but we want number for processing.
+We use `Number()` class, some cases `Number("123abc")` will give typeof as number but value is NaN.